Charlotte Smith (writer): Novelist and poet

 After leaving her husband, Smith moved to a town near Chichester and decided to write novels, as they would make more money than poetry.
 Her first one, Emmeline (1788), was a success, selling 1500 copies within months.
-She wrote nine more in the next ten years: Ethelinde (1789), Celestina (1791), Desmond (1792), The Old Manor House (1793), The Wanderings of Warwick (1794), The Banished Man (1794), Montalbert (1795), Marchmont (1796), and The Young Philosopher (1798).
+She wrote ten more in the next ten years: Ethelinde (1789), Celestina (1791), Desmond (1792), The Old Manor House (1793), The Wanderings of Warwick (1794), The Banished Man (1794), Montalbert (1795), Marchmont (1796), The Young Philosopher (1798), and Letters of a Solitary Wanderer (1800, 1802).
 Smith was beginning her novelist career at a time when women's fiction was expected to focus on romance and to focus on "a chaste and flawless heroine subjected to repeated melodramatic distresses until reinstated in society by the virtuous hero".
 Although Smith's novels employed this structure, they also included political commentary, notably support of the French Revolution through her male characters.
 At times, she challenged the typical romance plot by including "narratives of female desire" or "tales of females suffering despotism".
 Her novels contributed to the development of Gothic fiction and the novel of sensibility.

 Smith's novels include autobiographical characters and events.
 While a common device at the time, Antje Blank writes in The Literary Encyclopedia, "few exploited fiction's potential of self-representation with such determination as Smith."
 For example, Mr and Mrs Stafford in Emmeline are portraits of Charlotte and Benjamin.
 She suffered sorely throughout her life.
 Her mother died in childbirth when Charlotte was three.
 Charlotte's own first child died a day after her second child, Benjamin Berney, was born and Benjamin lived only ten years.
 The prefaces to Smith's novels told of her own struggles, including the deaths of several of her children.
 According to Zimmerman, "Smith mourned most publicly for her daughter Anna Augusta, who married an émigré... and died aged twenty in 1795."
 Smith's prefaces placed her as a suffering sentimental heroine and as a vocal critic of laws that kept her and her children in poverty.

 Smith's experiences led her to argue for legal reforms that would grant women more rights, making the case for these in her novels.
 Her stories showed the "legal, economic, and sexual exploitation" of women by marriage and property laws.
 Initially readers were swayed by her arguments; writers such as William Cowper patronised her.
 However, as years passed readers became exhausted by Smith's stories of struggle and inequality.
 The public shifted to the view of the poet Anna Seward, who called Smith "vain" and "indelicate" for exposing her husband to "public contempt".

 Smith moved frequently due to financial concerns and declining health.
 In the last 20 years of her life, she lived in: Chichester, Brighton, Storrington, Bath, Exmouth, Weymouth, Oxford, London, Frant, and Elstead.
 She eventually settled at Tilford, Surrey.